I’m a Blogger, Comic Artist and Illustrator. So yes, I run into creative blocks.

 Write what your heart is craving to talk about.
 Sometimes, we need to give in to our hearts.

-Sit down quietly and think why these creative blocks keep happening to you.
+Sit down quietly and think about why these creative blocks keep happening to you.

 Did you just find out about a friend’s successful event?
 Did it suddenly make you feel like you’ve not achieved enough?